The Museum Island

 The Museum Island area ticket, available in all the museums, is valid for the permanent collections (but not for special exhibitions).
 From tourist information offices you can get the Museum Island Welcome Card, entitling you to use all public transport and likewise valid for all the permanent exhibitions.

-One or two of the museums are regular venues in the Long Night of Museums in August.
+Three of the museums are regular venues in the Long Night of Museums in August.
 There are occasionally concerts and theatre productions in the stairway hall of the New Museum.
-On Sunday evenings during the summer months there are free concerts outside the Bode Museum.
-There are concerts, readings and discussions in the Museum of Islamic Art during the Nights of Ramadan cultural festival.
+During the summer months, there are readings, music and drinks in the colonnades of the Alte Nationalgalerie.